FraFerrazzi/exprob_assignment1/README.md

 ## Introduction

 This repository contains ROS-based software architecture that simulates a robot used for surveillance purposes.
-The robot is placed inside in a known indoor environment. \
+The robot is placed inside a known indoor environment. \
-The robot's objective is to go around the map, simulating a survaillance task when it gets inside a location.
+The robot's objective is to go around the map, simulating a surveillance task when it gets inside a location.
-The program interacts with an ontology to retrieve essential informations to achieve the desired behavior. \
+The program interacts with an ontology to retrieve essential information to achieve the desired behavior. \
 A short video shows the execution of the software architecture:

 !!!!!!!!PUT THE VIDEO!!!!!!!!!!!